lsst-tstn/tstn-004/index.rst

 	http://atmcs-crio.cp.lsst.org:8000/atmcs.html

+This machine is also connected to the ATDome and the ATSpectrograph low level controllers EUIs.

 One can also install the `LabVIEW remote panel <http://ftp.ni.com/support/softlib/labview/labview_runtime/2010/2010Sp1%20Linux%20Temp/labview-2010-rte-10.0.1-1.i386.zip>`_ on their Windows machine (Internet Explorer only) then open a tunnel to the above IP on port 8000.
 This requires the download from NI.
 Details will be